 On the opposite face, the stone contains an inset bronze plaque commemorating several aspects of the North Pole discovery.
 At the top sits a large bas-relief bust of Henson in Arctic gear.
 Immediately below, an inscription describes Henson's part in reaching the North Pole.
 Globes of the world, tilted with the Pole in view, sit at either side.

-The central image -- based on a photograph taken by Robert Peary at the Pole on April 6, 1909 -- shows Henson flanked by the four Polar Eskimos who accompanied them on the trip.
-The American flag flies behind them atop a mound of ice.
+The central image -- based on a photograph taken by Robert Peary at the Pole on April 6, 1909 -- shows Henson flanked by the four Inuit assistants who accompanied them on the trip.
+The U.S. flag flies behind them atop a mound of ice.

-With its dogsleds and dramatic ice floes, the bottom panel suggests the struggle that Peary, Henson, and the Eskimos sustained over many years to achieve their goal.
+With its dogsleds and dramatic ice floes, the bottom panel suggests the struggle that Peary, Henson, and the Inuit sustained over many years to achieve their goal.